beling/book-pl/src/ch08-01-vectors.md

 ### Updating a Vector

-To create a vector and then add elements to it, we can use the `push` method, as shown in Listing 8-3.
+To create a vector and then add elements to it, we can use the `push` method, as shown in listing 8-3.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-03/src/main.rs:here}}